hortenbach/CARLA_ROS2_StereoCam_Synchronizer/README.md

 # CARLA_ROS2_StereoCam_Synchronizer
 Example for an ROS2 publisher for publishing a corrected CameraInfo.msg for right camera in a CARLA stereo vision setup

+## status
+code is working but I have not made a clean export for you to use the module out of the box yet.
+So you might have to build your own package and copy the code.
+But since this example might help with the initial confusion when setting up a stereo system on carla I leave it here anyways.

 ## What
 Running CARLA Simulator with CARLA-ROS-BRIDGE you can attach any number of RGB camera sensors to your agent, but their respective CameraInfo.msg topic is always assuming a mono vision setup.